 Serviced accommodation is where a room or rooms are let to members of the general public on a nightly basis.
 Typically these are self contained rooms (akin to hotel rooms) but occasionally they maybe a room within a private dwelling.
 Rooms generally are serviced on a daily basis with fresh laundry etc provided.

-For the vast majority of cases no, but on occasion there maybe a little element of cover for “lodgers” however a lot of insurance cover will be restricted, such as theft and malicious damage.
+For the vast majority of cases no, but on occasion there maybe a small element of cover for “lodgers” however a lot of insurance cover will be restricted, such as theft and malicious damage.

 In most cases there is no cover.
 This is due to a regular stipulation in these policies that there must be an Assured Shorthold Tenancy agreement in place.
 When properties/rooms are let by the night this is not possible.